top of page

 Considering how website developers may charge as much as $3,000 for a mobile-optimized website, templates tend to be more affordable and easier, especially if you’re starting with a smaller site.

-Wix offers hundreds of designer-made online store templates for various types of business.
-Check out 27 of the best eCommerce website templates.
+Wix offers hundreds of designer-made eCommerce website templates for various types of businesses.

 02. Choose the right platform